As a runner, the real power comes from our mind. If you do not change your mind, you do not progress.

 Bad habits stop us from reaching our goals in running and in life.
 But once we replace our negative habits with positive ones, we begin to change.
-We no longer hold ourselves back, and we start to transform into the runner who can reach longer distances.
+We no longer hold ourselves back, and we start to transform into the runner who can reach longer distances because we know we can become a better runner.
 But it all begins with overcoming negative habits.

 1. Step Up

-How do you break a negative habit?
+How do you break a negative habit to become a better runner?
 Step up and take immediate action!

-What habits do you have in the morning?
-When you first open your eyes do you hit the snooze button?
+What habits do you have in the morning before a training run?
+When you first open your eyes for a run do you hit the snooze button?
 Do you have to drag yourself out of bed?

 Our minds try to talk us out of making changes.
 We perceive the unknown of change as a threat to our survival.
 There’s only a small window between our thought to run and the thoughts that make us hesitate to begin.
 Hesitation is a habit.
-That’s why taking IMMEDIATE action is necessary when we run.
+That’s why taking IMMEDIATE action is necessary to become a better runner.

 2. Work Hard

-When a runner makes a race look easy, remember this: people are rewarded in public for what they’ve practiced for years in private.
+When a runner makes a race look easy, remember this: the results you see from other people are usually from years of practice behind closed doors.
 Running takes hard work no matter how it looks from the outside.
-But for every negative habit we break, it’s one less anchor that holds us down from sailing forward.
+But for every negative habit you break, it’s one less anchor that holds you down from sailing forward.

 So push forward, overcome negative habits, and work hard, really hard.
-It takes hard work to reach your running goals.
+It takes hard work to become a better runner.
 No, it’s not easy, but I’m here to tell you, yes, it’s possible!